SRoche14/MMLLGitTutorial/README.md

 touch README.md    # To create a README file for the repository git init           # Initiates an empty git repository
 ```

+The README.md file is a markdown file describing your repository.
+In fact, you are reading a README.md file right now!
+You should spend some time looking up the markdown documentation so you can make one of these yourself later on...

 ## Project 1